-Join Anastasia McCune for an in-depth discussion in this video Understanding and importing bitmaps and vector files, part of Up and Running with Flash Professional.
+Join Anastasia McCune for an in-depth discussion in this video Understanding and importing bitmaps and vector files, part of Learning Flash Professional.

 While Flash provides you a number of drawing tools, using imagery that's been created outside of Flash is likely going to be something you'll want to do often.
 You can import both bitmap and vector graphics into Flash.
 So let's talk about the differences between vector and bitmap and take a look at the import process.
 Here we'll perform the first steps to create the finished project you previewed earlier at the start of the course with the lady driving the car.
 As a refresher of what this looks like, double-click on fastCar.swf in the Exercise Files for this chapter.
 Right now we'll be working with the background image and the image of the lady in the car.

 (video playing) I am going to start by creating a new blank ActionScript 3.0 file and save it as fastCar.fla.
 In the Property Inspector, notice the default document settings that have the stage dimensions as 550x400, the frames per second at 24, and a white background color.
 Let's import a background graphic which is a bitmap.
 Go to the File menu and choose Import, then Import to Stage.
 In the Exercise Files for this movie, find the file called background.jpg and click Open to import.

 Flash thinks about it for just a moment and the import process is done.
 Because the image is on the stage, it also appears in the library.
 Click on the Library tab to see it, and there it is.
 Click on the image on the stage to make sure it's selected and then open your Property Inspector and notice that it shows the width of our image is 550 and the height is 400.
 It's great that this image is already the same size as our stage because it's a bitmap.
 Bitmap images don't scale up and down easily.
 You can think of image information for bitmaps kind of like a grid.